A Guide to Google Shopping Free Listings

 Free ads will appear in the Shopping section immediately after paid ads.

-Display in Popular products panel (for US only)
+Display in Popular products panel (Available on mobile in the US only).

-At the moment, the program is available for sellers from 94 countries, including USA, Australia, Ireland, New Zealand, Great Britain, Ireland, Russia.
+At the moment, the program is available for sellers from 94 countries, including USA, Australia, Ireland, New Zealand, Great Britain, Ireland.

 How Google Free Listings Can Help You